temporalio/sdk-python/README.md

 Users are strongly encouraged to use a single `dataclass` for parameter and return types so fields with defaults can be easily added without breaking compatibility.

 Classes with generics may not have the generics properly resolved.
-The current implementation, does not have generic type resolution.
+The current implementation does not have generic type resolution.
 Users should use concrete types.

 ##### Custom Type Data Conversion